armijnhemel/devicecode/README.md

 $ python devicecode.py -i TechInfoDepot-20231002144356.xml --wiki-type=TechInfoDepot -o ~/devicecode
 ```

-If the Git repository is not local (for example, it is a GitHub repository)
+If you are using Git support and the Git repository is not local (for example,
-you will have to manually do a `git push` to send the results upstream.
+it is a GitHub repository) you will have to manually do a `git push` to send
+the results upstream.

 Using Git will have a serious performance impact.
 Running the script with Git:

 ```
-$ time python devicecode.py -i TechInfoDepot-20231002144356.xml --wiki-type=TechInfoDepot -o ~/devicecode
+$ time python devicecode.py -i TechInfoDepot-20231002144356.xml --wiki-type=TechInfoDepot -o ~/devicecode --use-git

 real	15m26.654s
 user	13m40.428s